 Executive Director - Musical Empowerment

 Meredith is passionate about her role in bringing music and mentorship to under-served children in North Carolina through her work with Musical Empowerment.
 She double-majored in business and music at the University of North Carolina at Chapel Hill, and after four years of volunteering with Musical Empowerment, she was excited to begin working as the organization's first Executive Director.
 Meredith also holds a Certificate in Nonprofit Management from Duke University.
-In her spare time, she can be found salsa dancing around the Triangle and singing with VOICES.
-Connect with her on LinkedIn here.
+In her spare time, she can be found salsa dancing around the Triangle, cheering impassionately at UNC basketball games, and planning her next travel adventure Connect with her on LinkedIn here.